DurgaMata of London

 DurgaMata’s spiritual roots are in Quaker Christianity and in her teens she was a founder member of the Quaker Universalist Group, instinctively recognising that all religions are authentic ways to spiritual truth - and there is not only one 'Right Way.'

 Married for over 40 years to a Benglai Indian and with a Spiritual Teacher who claims both Bangladesh and India as his own (born in Chittagong, he grew up in the Sri Aurobindo Ashram) her closest personal links to world religions are with Christianity and Hinduism.
 But she has dear friends within many other communities including Black-British and Sunni, Shia, Ismaili and Ahmadiyya branches of Islam.
-She is proud of her two British-Muslim honorary grandsons (who have been an integral part of her family for the past 20 years.)
-Thus, in addition to philosophical and religious topics, she can speak on any aspect of her own life experience, which has been quite a roller-coaster of delights and difficulties.
+She is proud of her adopted daughter in Kolkata and her two British-Muslim honorary grandsons (who have been an integral part of her family for the past 20 years.)
+Thus, in addition to philosophical and religious topics, she can speak on any aspect of her own life experience, which has been quite a roller-coaster of delights and difficulties, teaching her to become expert at Surfing the Stress.

 DurgaMata in her own Words